-C-C-Combine is a corpus-based audio mosiacing application, built in Max/MSP, based on concatenative synthesis.
+C-C-Combine is a corpus-based audio mosaicking application, built in Max, based on concatenative synthesis.
 Concatenative synthesis is a technique for synthesizing sounds by concatenating short samples of recorded sound.
-It is essentially a type of granular synthesis that, instead of playing back grains based on position/windows, plays back grains based on analysis of incoming audio.
+It is essentially a type of granular synthesis that, instead of playing back grains based on position/window parameters, plays back grains based on descriptor-based navigation, in this case happening through real-time audio analysis.
 In order to do this you must have a corpus (the pre-analyzed body of sounds) and an input sound source (either incoming audio or file playback).

 Here is a video of it in action.

 Back when I started programming what would eventually become The Party Van, I envisioned building something like C-C-Combine.
 It was very much out of my programming reach/understanding at the time.
-C-C-Combine is my first exploration into “full on” concatenative synthesis, that uses a pre-analyzed corpus of samples.
+C-C-Combine is my first exploration into “full on” concatenative synthesis: one that uses a pre-analyzed corpus of samples.
 I was originally inspired to do this by collaborator Pierre Alexandre Tremblay, having heard his Sandbox #3 in action, which is based on CataRT, an open source concatentative synthesis application written by Diemo Schwarz.
-(You can read more about PA Tremblay’s concat setup/exploration in this paper co-written by him and Diemo Schwarz.)
-I also came across Mogees instrument, by Bruno Zamborlin, which sounded very exciting to me as, like in PA’s setup, was based on real-time audio analysis.
+(You can read more about PA Tremblay’s concat setup/exploration in this paper.)

-Aside from the desire to learn and code something that did exactly what I wanted, the impetus of creating C-C-Combine was that this type of synthesis and sound production is difficult to get into.
+Aside from the desire to learn to code something that did exactly what I wanted, the impetus for creating C-C-Combine was that this type of synthesis and sound production is difficult to get into.
 CataRT is freely available, but it requires installing a large framework/extension on top of Max/MSP (FTM&Co).
-It is also incredibly deep/powerful, but not especially tailored to live performance.
-Mogees, as far as I can tell, is not available at all.
+Mogees, another system for concatenative synthesis by Bruno Zamborlin, seemed easy to use, but the code was not openly available.
 C-C-Combine is freely available to download (link below) as a Max/MSP patch, so that you can edit/view the code (or use it as is).
 It only uses a few externals by Alex Harker, which come included with the download.
 Harker’s externals handle the audio analysis (both real-time and offline) as well as data storage/lookup.

 Here are my own personal corpora (multiple corpuses) that you can download and use with the patch right away.
 Just drag the audio file onto the main window of C-C-Combine, then select the analysis file when it prompts you for it.